prescottprue/react-redux-firebase/docs/recipes/auth.md

 #### Custom Auth Ready Logic

 If you want to write your own custom logic for the promise that actually confirms that auth is ready, you can pass a promise as the `authIsReady` config option.

+**NOTE:** This should only be used to prevent loading in a server side environment - if this is done directly on a client it can cause long application bootup times.

 Here is an example showing the default logic: